 - Fabric scissors or Cricut Maker (optional)

 - White craft feathers (Mine came from Michaels but these ones on Amazon look just like what I bought)

-- Elastic or a nylon headband (or a pair or old nylons you don’t mind cutting would work too)
+- Nylon headband (or a pair or old nylons you don’t mind cutting would work too)

 Cutting the owl costume feathers

 You are going to be cutting a lot of feathers out of white felt.